icegulch/mac/src/pages/thank-you.md

 ---
 # Thank You!

 Thanks for your interest in this personal challenge!
-We'll post your result or reply to your query ASAP.
+We'll post your result or reply to your inquiry ASAP.